.... a.k.a. the workwear Capsule Pattern Stash!

 Nailing these three things is far easier said than done, but in this series of blog posts, we’ll be examining things you can do to set yourself up for success, examples of patterns you could use, how you might approach drafting one from your sloper (in some cases) and helpful resources if you wish to learn more about any of them.

-We'll address each of the 10 Essentials over the coming months, so if you want to make sure you don't miss the series, why not join our mailing list (at the bottom of the page)?
+We'll address each of the 10 Essentials in this series, so if you want to make sure you don't miss out, why not join our mailing list (at the bottom of the page)?